1975 Algiers Agreement: Iran–Iraq border disputes

-Negotiation
+Negotiations

-In 1973, Iraq negotiations began with Iran, hoping that it would end Iranian support for the Kurdish rebellion.
+In 1973, Iraq began negotiations with Iran, hoping that it would end Iranian support for the Kurdish rebellion.
 In late April, a meeting was held in Geneva between the countries' foreign ministers.
 Iraqi representatives demanded that the 1937 treaty be adhered to, which gives most of the Shatt al-Arab to Iraq, but Iranian representatives refused.
 Discussions failed, but meetings continued to be held between the two countries.
 Mohammad Reza Pahlavi was completely inflexible, and sought control over half of the Shatt al-Arab (Arvand Rud).
 After the Shatt al-Arab discussions were completed, Iraq also sought the end to Iranian support of the Kurds.

 In May 1974, Iraq and Iran started the process of marking the Shatt al-Arab (Arvand Rud) boundary between them.
-In the 1974 Arab League summit, representatives from Iran's government attended to talk with Iraqi representatives with the mediation of King of Jordan Hussein.
+In the 1974 Arab League summit, representatives from Iran's government attended to talk with Iraqi representatives with the mediation of King Hussein of Jordan.
 Talks continued between the two countries sporadically, Iraq was reluctant to abandon territory which had been assigned to it in the 1937 treaty.
-Iran increased its support of the Kurds, which substantially increased problems for the Iraqi Army.
+Iran increased its support of the Kurds, which substantially increased problems for the Iraqi military.
 Saddam Hussein and Mohammad Reza Pahlavi attended the OPEC summit on 6 March 1975 in Algiers, where an agreement was made and signed with the mediation of Houari Boumédiène, the then Chairman of the Revolutionary Council of Algeria.

 Iraq reluctantly conceded the territory to Iran because of the need end the Kurdish War and to end the violence near the Shatt al-Arab with Iran.
 The border between the two nations was adjusted in Iran's favor.

-Agreement
+Agreements

+Algerian mediation

 The Algiers Agreement placed the border between Iraq and Iran in the center of the main channel of the Shatt al-Arab (Arvand Rud) waterway, usually called the thalweg.
 Iraq was required to abandon its claim to Arab areas in Western Iran.
 The two countries were required to commit themselves to maintain close and effective supervision over their common boundary and to end any intervention in the other's territory.
 Iran was therefore required to end any support for the Kurds.
 Both countries agreed to being good neighbors.
 A violation of one part of the agreement "contradicts the spirit of Algiers Agreement."

 On 15 March 1975, the Iraqi and Iranian foreign ministers met with the Algerian representatives to establish a joint committee to mark the new border.
 On 17 March, the protocol between the two countries was signed by the two foreign ministers.
 The protocol states that the two countries undertake to re-mark the border.

 On 13 June 1975, another treaty was signed in Baghdad by Iraq's and Iran's foreign ministers.
 It added detail to agreements about conflict resolution and the determination of the border and any changes.
 The treaty is called the "Iran-Iraq: Treaty on International Borders and Good Neighborly Relations".